StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 (StatisticalRethinkingStan) pkg> <delete>       # Exit package mode julia>
 ```

+If above procedure fails, if present, try to delete the Manifest.toml file and repeat above steps.
+As mentioned above, these steps are only needed the first time.

 The next step assumes your Julia setup includes `Pkg`, `DrWatson`, `Pluto` and `PlutoUI`.